T1mmos/cards2.0/README.md

 This project's goal is to replicate the original as close as possible.
 [This](screenshots/solshow_orig_game.jpg) is a screenshot of the original game.

+The game is still unfinished as specific parts require are not yet developed.
+Some examples:
+* Score system
+* Sounds
+* UI must be reworked to resemble the original game

 ## A pluggable card game engine

 The main engine found in cards_framework must be started with a plugin in order to run a game.
 Currently, two plugins are supported: